Mbed-TLS/mbedtls/README.md

 Mbed TLS supports being built as a CMake subproject.
 One can use `add_subdirectory()` from a parent CMake project to include Mbed TLS as a subproject.

-### Microsoft Visual Studio

-The build files for Microsoft Visual Studio are generated for Visual Studio 2017.

-The solution file `mbedTLS.sln` contains all the basic projects needed to build the library and all the programs.
-The files in tests are not generated and compiled, as these need Python and perl environments as well.
-However, the selftest program in `programs/test/` is still available.

-In the development branch of Mbed TLS, the Visual Studio solution files need to be generated first as described in [“Generated source files in the development branch”](#generated-source-files-in-the-development-branch).

 Example programs
 ----------------